Thaddeus757/AsureThreatLab/README.md

-<h1>Asure Sentinel Threat Lab</h1>
+<h1>Azure Sentinel Threat Lab</h1>

 <h2>Description</h2>
-Project consists of using Microsoft Asure to setup a active virtual machine and a honeypot.
+Project consists of using Microsoft Azure to setup a active virtual machine and a honeypot.
 I use both of these to together to show bruteforce attacks from around the world.
 Also using a custom powershell script to see the geographical location of the attackers.
 <br />

 <h2>Languages and Utilities Used</h2>

 - <b>PowerShell</b>
-- <b>Microsoft Asure</b>
+- <b>Microsoft Azure</b>

 <h2>Environments Used </h2>